mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 The script is starting to get big for a blog post now, so I will start shortening the content that we have already looked at before with ...

-So the `flags` field is now shown in the sub tree for `OP_QUERY` messages.
-Similar to the `opcode`, it would be nice we if could have a description of the flag value in parentheses beside the value.
+So the `flags` field is now shown in the subtree for `OP_QUERY` messages.
+Similar to the `opcode`, it would be nice if we could have a description of the flag value in parentheses beside the value.
-The description of the values are found in the spec.
+The descriptions of the values are found in the spec.
 As with the opcode description we make a lookup function to get the flag description:

 ```lua